 When an eBook title that you have placed on hold becomes available, you will receive an email at the email address you specified when placing the hold.
 You will then have 3 days (72 hours) from the time the email is sent to log in to the ebooks.kdl.org site and checkout and download your eBook.
 If you do not checkout your eBook within the 3-day timeframe, your hold will be cancelled and the title will be sent to the next person on the hold list.

-To find eBooks that are immediately available, with no hold list, make sure to check the box labeled "Only show titles with available copies" when searching the ebooks.kdl.org site.
+To find eBooks that are immediately available, with no hold list, make sure to check the box labeled "Only titles with copies available" when searching the ebooks.kdl.org site.

 You may also be interested in our collection of always available public domain eBooks, which have unlimited copies and no holds.
-They also do not count against the 10-item digital collection checkout limit.
+They also do not count against the 15-item digital collection checkout limit.